kalinchih/aws-serverless-java/README.md

     - fetch the user and client IP addresses.
 - Website:
   - CloudFront:
-    - provide URL for end-user (in front of S3 website bucket).
+    - provide URL for end-user (proxy pass the request to S3 website bucket).
+    - redirect HTTP to HTTPs.
     - enable cache and object compression.
   - S3:
     - contains website artifacts.